 Key to the Cellar is an English Country Dance.
-It was devised by Jenny Beer (website) in 2004.
+It was devised by Jenny Beer (website) in 2004 and published in Key to the Cellar.
 It is a proper Triple Minor dance.
 The minor set lasts 16 bars.
 It is in the key: E minor.

 The tune is a traditional one of the same name.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album New Shoots.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.

 The animation plays at 98 counts per minute normally, but the first time through the set the dance will often be slowed down so people can learn the moves more readily (no music plays during this slow set).
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

 An online description of the dance may be found here.

 The dance contains the following figures: hand turn (allemande), set, gypsy, cast, lead, hey (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance is copyright © 2004 by Jenny Beer.
 My visualization of this dance is copyright © 2019 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023 by George W. Williams V